32 front garden ideas to spruce up your home, from paving inspiration to planting techniques

 (Image credit: Future PLC /Polly Eltes)

-Wooden tree benches are are quirky seating solution you'll love, and are perfect for those who want to get back nature.
-You can pick up pre-made designs from as little as £150 - or potentially even less if you make use of garden discount codes.
+Wooden tree benches are a quirky seating solution you'll love, and they're perfect for those wanting to build around nature.
+You can pick up pre-made designs from as little as £150, or potentially even less if you make use of some garden discount codes.

-Alternatively, if you're a competent DIYer there's are a number of instructional videos on YouTube showing you how to make wooden tree benches from old pallets and more.
+Alternatively, if you're a competent DIY-er, there are a number of videos on YouTube which show you how to make wooden tree benches from old pallets and more.

 exterior of house with white fence and flowering plant